-Soul won Best Animated Feature, Best Original Score, and Best Sound, and—you guessed it—we are giving away a copy of the only picture that Disney has released exclusively on its streaming service Disney+ and not first in US theaters.
+Soul won Best Animated Feature, Best Original Score, and Best Sound.
 The picture also won Best Animated Feature from the Art Directors Guild, the ANNIEs, the AFI, BAFTA, Black Film Critics Circle, Golden Globes, and the National Board of Review.
-And so you can plan your vacation to Walt Disney World we are also including One (1) copy of The Unofficial Guide to Walt Disney World 2021 by Bob Sehlinger and Len Testa.
+So, let’s take a tour of the many attractions that are based on a Disney movie at Walt Disney World.

 At Disney’s Magic Kingdom we have The Magic Carpets of Aladdin.
 This ride is inspired by the 1992 Disney movie Aladdin.
 Did you know that Robin Williams was the voice of the Genie?
 Jasmine and Aladdin hang around the ride, and once in a while they take their Magic Carpet over to Epcot’s Moroccan Pavilion.